dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 In the next section we will go through the fields of an entry.

-### Page Table Entry Fields
+### Page Table/Directory Entry Fields

 Below is a list of all the fields present in the table entries, with an explanation of the most commonly used.

 * **P** (Present): If set this tells the CPU that this entry is valid, and can be used for translation.
 Otherwise translation stops here, and results in a page fault.
 * **R/W** (Read/Write): Pages are always readable, setting this flag allows writing to memory via this virtual address.
 Otherwise an attempt to write to memory while this bit is cleared results in a page fault.
 Reminder that these bits also affect the child tables.
-So if you mark a pml4 entry as read-only, any address that gets translated through that will be read only, even if the entries in the tables below it have this bit set.
+So if a pml4 entry is marked as read-only, any address that gets translated through that will be read only, even if the entries in the tables below it have this bit set.
 * **User/Supervisor**: It describes the privilege level required to access this address.
 If clear the page has the supervisor level, while if it is set the level is user.
 The cpu identifies supervisor/user level by checking the CPL (current protection level, set by the segment registers).
 If it is less than 3 then the accesses are made in supervisor mode, if it's equal to 3 they are made in user mode.
 * **PWT** (Page Level Write Through): Controls the caching policy (write-through or write-back).
 I usually leave it to 0, for more information refer to the Intel Developer Manuals.
 * **PCD** (Page Level Cache Disable): Controls the caching of individual pages or tables.
 I usually leave it to 0, for more information refer to the Intel Developer Manuals.